 Defining Minerality and Mineral Flavors in Wine

-While there is no one true definition of minerality in wine, most professionals in the wine industry agree that “minerality” describes the “stony” or “earthy” nature of various aromatic and flavoric notes in wine.
-Where this mineralistic flavor is derived from varies in opinion and there is no scientific explanation as to which is completely correct (yet).
+While there is no one true definition of minerality in wine, most professionals in the wine industry agree that “minerality” describes the “stony” or “earthy” nature of various aromatics and flavors that can be present in a wine.
+Where this mineral flavor is derived from varies in opinion and there is no scientific explanation as to which is completely correct (yet).

 What is clear, however, is that the soil composition itself can directly affect how grapes grow and ultimately taste.
 The positioning of various soil compositions within different layers of the earth, how compact they are, and what the chemical makeup is, all play a crucial role in how the root system develops and absorbs nutrients.

-A classic example of this exists within the Priorat Wine Region of Spain, where the soil makeup is largely that of schist and slate.
+Classic examples of mineral-esque wines can be found within the Priorat wine region of Spain, where the soil makeup is largely that of schist and slate.
 These large rocky structures offer easy drainage of water and poor nutrients for the vine, forcing the roots to struggle and grow deeper while they search for what they need to survive.
 At the same time, schist and slate generate excessive heat at the base of the vine during the day, which has an impact on how it grows.
 All of these factors ultimately affect the flavor concentration of the wine each vintage.

 It’s the perfect metaphor that echoes what Teddy Roosevelt once said, “Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty…” The best tasting wines often result from the vines that struggle the hardest.
 Hence why Priorat is known as one of the most special wine regions of earth.